chrvstian/sci-computing-with-python-cert/README.md

 If you're interested, you can check out my [profile](https://freecodecamp.org/ret2christian).

-This repository will be updated every time I get a certificate.

 **🚨NOTE🚨**: All of the solutions are written in Python 3.12.0

 # Solutions